Analyze data with a clear purpose in mind

 Analyze Resources are outlined below:

-- The Reports page contains information about Statewide Testing results.
+- Information about how to access and use summarized Statewide Testing results.
 These results are provided by the Minnesota Department of Education (MDE) at the individual student, school, district and state level.

-- The Minnesota Department of Education (MDE) Data Center Resources page provides a variety of resources to aid in the interpretation of data provided by MDE.
+- A summary of variety of data available to educators and resources to aid in the interpretation of data provided by MDE.